 If the seller competes with the business after the sale, then suppliers and customers and sources of future business may not just drift away to other businesses-they may actually follow the seller to his/her new business.
 This loss due to competition can be avoided by paying the seller for a covenant not to compete-in states where such covenants are enforceable.
-The value of the covenant not to compete can be measured by the projected loss in profits attributable to the seller's competing with the business, which by the way equates to the price the business will pay for a noncompete agreement.
-This equality causes some valuators to say that market data on the cost of covenants not to compete reflects this loss of profits expected from the seller's competition in a particular company being valued.
-This equality is warped by the difference in treatment between the purchase price for stock and the price paid for a non-compete agreement.
-This equality is further warped by the seller's tax incentive to translate the cost of a noncompete agreement into a consulting agreement that is deductable to the business as a current expense.
+The value of the covenant not to compete can be measured by the projected loss in profits attributable to the seller's competing with the business.

-Looked at from the opposite perspective, valuing the covenant not to compete does not measure the entire personal goodwill of the seller, because the covenant not to compete does not retain for the business the value of the seller's knowledge, skill, experience, and it does not allow the business to avoid the loss in co-owners, employees, suppliers, customers and sources of future business that "drift away" because the selling owner has left the business.
+Looked at from the opposite perspective, valuing the covenant not to compete does not measure the entire personal goodwill of the seller, because the covenant not to compete does not retain for the business the value of the seller's knowledge, skill, experience, and it does not allow the business to avoid the loss in suppliers, customers and sources of future business that "dry up" because the owner has left the business.

-In sum, the loss of the seller's knowledge, skill or experience, traditionally viewed by courts as a component of the seller's personal goodwill, will have no effect on business profits provided that the seller's historical compensation is normalized to a level that matches the seller's level of knowledge, skill and experience, so that a suitable replacement employee can be hired at the normalized compensation level.
-However, the loss to the business which results from termination of personal relationships between the seller and co-owners, employees, suppliers, customers, and sources of future business, cannot be erased by hiring a new employee with equivalent knowledge, skill and experience, because the new employee will have none of these personal relationships.
+In sum, the loss of the seller's knowledge, skill or experience, traditionally viewed by courts as a component of the seller's personal goodwill, will have no effect on business profits provided that the seller's historical compensation is normalized to a level that matches the seller's level of knowledge, skill and experience, so that a suitable replacement employee can be hired at the same compensation level.
+However, the loss to the business which results from termination of the relationships between the seller and suppliers, customers, and sources of future business, cannot be erased by hiring a new employee with equivalent knowledge, skill and experience, because the new employee will have none of these relationships.
 This loss of relationships must be gauged separately, by projecting the increased cost and lost revenue that the business will suffer because those historical ties have been severed.
 And the business may suffer a loss arising from the seller's mere departure, even if the seller does not compete.
-One the other hand, if the seller does compete, the losses occasioned by the seller's departure may be mostly subsumed in the losses occasioned by the seller's competing.
+One the other hand, if the seller does compete, the losses occasioned by the seller's departure may be subsumed in the losses occasioned by the seller's competing.